KILTprotocol/docs/docs/develop/01_sdk/02_Cookbook/02_Manage a Web3 name/03_credential-query.md

 ---
 id: credential-query
-title: Query public credentials for Web3 names
+title: Query public credentials for a Web3 name
 ---

 import CodeBlock from '@theme/CodeBlock';